-This term Digital Leaders have been introduced at Key stage 3.
+This term Digital Leaders have been introduced at key stage three.
 In each teaching group a nominated student has undergone training in basic computer issues and can now be called upon by staff when necessary.
 The Digital Leader will assist a teacher whenever there are technical issues in a room enabling the teacher to continue with their lesson as planned.

 If the Digital Leader is unable to fix the issue in the room they are the person responsible for reporting the issue to the Network Manager.
 Training covered issues such as loss of power, network connectivity or sound and printing issues.

 Aleque, Lucas and Rikoh have already shown a particular aptitude for the role and should be proud of the contributions they have made.

 Head of ICT/ Computer Science: Mrs Clarke

 Computing is taught as a discrete subject at KS3.
 All students study Computing for two hours a fortnight.
 They will use their own desktop computer during lesson time to allow them to fully engage with the varying topics, encompassing Computer Science, Digital Literacy and ICT.

 In ICT students are taught how computer systems are used and the most appropriate software to use for a given scenario.
 This will continue with the new curriculum, ensuring all students are well prepared for cross curricular ICT needs throughout their school career through the study of spreadsheets, presentations, word processing and e-safety.
 This will be further developed to include the study of Computer Science where students will come to understand how computer systems are developed and learn the programming skills required to develop their own.
 Digital Literacy is implicit in all areas of Computing and provides the support students required to become fully accomplished in all areas of their curriculum.